Etejerina/a-walk-in-python/day_1.md

 ## What is Python

 Python is a popular programming language.
 It was created by Guido van Rossum, and released in 1991.
 There are two versions of Python, *Python 2* and *Python 3*.
-The latter is teh one we are going to see thoughout this course.
+The latter is the one we are going to see throughout this course.

 We can say that Python is: